eknable99/SRP_Dealership/README.md

 # SRP_Dealership
-Loan payment calculater with simple interest in Java for Software Engineering class Exploring Single Responsibility Principle
+Loan payment calculater with simple and compound interest and applies discount in Java for Software Engineering class Exploring Single Responsibility Principle